vishalkc9565/security/try-hackme/nuclei.md

   - `-A` for all scan of OS detection, version, script scanning and traceroute
   - `-R` : reverse DNS lookup for all hosts (offline also)
   - `-v` : verbose
+- Use `--min-rate=10000` if you want to scan faster but you would be getting detected
 - Nmap firewall bypassing: https://nmap.org/book/man-bypass-firewalls-ids.html
 - State of port
   1) OPEN